johnbcodes/rust-quote-editor/README.md

 Additionally, there were some other features and integral parts of Rails that haven't been replicated yet:

+* The look and feel deviates from [demo](https://www.hotrails.dev/quotes) because the author has made some UI enhancements
 * Viewports less than tablet sizing
 * "to_sentence" on ValidationErrors struct for flash message
 * Only add border color to fields with errors